Is William Alexander, aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident? Let’s see if we can answer that question.

 Notable Neighbors

-Basking Ridge plays an important role in the Revolution.
-With Stirling in the area, it’s interesting to note that Elias Boudinot, the President of Continental Congress lived just up the street.
-It was also noted that General Charles Lee, another Major General in the Continental Army was captured just a mile away at Widow White’s tavern on South Finley Avenue on December 13, 1777.
+Basking Ridge plays an essential role in the Revolution.
+With Stirling in the area, it’s interesting to note that Elias Boudinot, the President of the Continental Congress, lived just up the street.
+It was also pointed out that General Charles Lee, another Major General in the Continental Army, was captured just a mile away at Widow White’s tavern on South Finley Avenue on December 13, 1777.
 Was he traveling from Morristown to meet Stirling?
 And think about how many early American dignitaries visited Stirling at the Stirling Manor.
 George and Martha Washington visited Basking Ridge for sure.
-The New Jersey Governor Livingston certainly did considering his son married Stirling’s daughter.
+The New Jersey Governor Livingston certainly did, considering his son married Stirling’s daughter.
 It’s such a great area for local historians.
 We’ll keep digging.

 Source: Mr. Local History